 The complexity is no accident.
 The tax preparation industry thrives on confusion.
 In the U.S., companies like TurboTax and H&R Block have spent decades lobbying against simplified filing, ensuring that citizens remain dependent on their services.

 Other nations have no such issue.
 In Estonia, taxpayers file in minutes.
 In the Netherlands, tax authorities pre-fill returns with known income data, leaving only a quick confirmation.
-Even in the U.K., a "payas-you-earn" model spares most workers from annual filing altogether.
-The U.S., however, remains an outlier, where citizens are forced to act as unpaid accountants for the government, simply to determine what they already owe.
+Even in the U.K., a "pay-as-you-earn" model spares most workers from annual filing altogether.
+The U.S., however, remains an outlier, where citizens are forced to act as unpaid accountants for the government to determine what they owe.

 Psychologically, this tax burden extends beyond dollars and cents.
+A society that demands absolute precision from ordinary citizens while tolerating sophisticated evasion by the wealthy is one that punishes honesty and rewards exploitation.
 It breeds anxiety, frustration, and resentment toward a system that feels intentionally adversarial.
 The mere act of filing becomes a source of dread, with people spending hours navigating forms, second-guessing deductions, and fearing audits.

-A system designed for ease would instead foster trust, efficiency, and compliance-encouraging people to pay their fair share without unnecessary suffering.
+A system designed for ease fosters trust, efficiency, and willing compliance-encouraging people to pay their fair share without unnecessary suffering.